benaadams/ERCs/ERCS/erc-XXXX.md

 Validators remain useful, but for a narrower reason.
 They provide delegated signature validation for off-chain authorization flows and signer models that do not naturally map to an Ethereum address.
 [ERC-1271](./eip-1271) already permits arbitrary contract-side signature validation, including multisig and alternative signature schemes, and [ERC-7913](./eip-7913) is designed for signers that do not have their own Ethereum address.

 ## Specification

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 and RFC 8174 when, and only when, they appear in all capitals, as shown here.

 ### Core invariant